vatsalmehta2001/MLPapers_scraper-summarizer/README.md

 4. Add your API keys as environment variables in the Render dashboard:
    - `OPENAI_API_KEY` (if using OpenAI)
    - `ANTHROPIC_API_KEY` (if using Claude)
-5. The application will be available at your Render URL (e.g., `https://mlpapers-summarizer.onrender.com`)
+5. The application will be deployed and accessible via your Render URL

+**Auto-Deployment**: Once set up, any changes pushed to your main branch will automatically trigger a new deployment on Render.
+This continuous deployment feature ensures your live site always reflects the latest code in your repository.

 Note: On Render's free tier, the application will sleep after 15 minutes of inactivity.
 The first request after inactivity may take 30-60 seconds to respond.